willdguo/rants/README.md

 The project uses a full-stack MERN framework.
 Users can login/create an account, with personal information encrypted by bcrypt/jsonwebtoken on the backend.
 Once logged in, users can view other's posts in a scrolling feed.
 Each rant includes the user/writer of the post, a date timestamp, and the content of the rant.
 Users can also view other user's profiles at-a-glance by viewing their total number of posts and different posts.
 Currently, all posts are visible by everyone, and posts are sorted chronologically.

+Time spent: ~3.5 hrs (sorry for the rushed CSS - didn't realize this was due so early)

 # Feature List
 - Login + user auth
 - Interactive user platform (can read other user posts)